autorope/donkeycar/docs/index.md

 ### Hello World.

 Donkeycar is designed to make adding new parts to your car easy.
-Here's and example car application that captures images from the camera and saves them.
+Here's an example car application that captures images from the camera and saves them.

 ```python